 The grip of the sword is usually brown or black, and the blade itself can be painted in light gray or light blue.

 We have drawn a sword which is often called a short sword.
 This sword is light enough to hold in one hand, freeing the other hand for a shield or other weapon.

-And by tradition, we do not forget to add a shortened version of this drawing lesson (which you can also find on the Pinterest website).
-You can save this picture on your device, publish it on your social networks (we would be grateful if you add a link to our site) or share it with your friends.
+And by tradition, I add a shortened version of this drawing lesson (which you can also find on Pinterest).
+You can save this picture on your device, publish it on your social networks (I would be grateful if you add a link to my site), or share it with your friends.